CodeZCoder/Animated-Diff-X/README.md

 pip install -r requirements.txt
 ```

-Alternative Manual Installation If you still encounter issues, you can try installing the dependencies manually in this specific order: pip install huggingface_hub==0.16.4 pip install diffusers==0.11.1 pip install -r requirements_fixed.txt
+Alternative Manual Installation If you still encounter issues, you can try installing the dependencies manually in this specific order: pip install huggingface_hub==0.16.4 pip install diffusers==0.11.1 pip install -r requirements.txt

 3. Run the setup script to initialize the application: